OGGM/oggm/docs/index.rst

 in a fully automated and extensible workflow.

-The model accounts for glacier geometry (including contributory branches) and includes an explicit ice dynamics module.
+The model accounts for glacier geometry (including contributory branches) and includes an explicit ice dynamics module and a calving parametrization.
 We rely exclusively on publicly available data for calibration and validation, and encourage re-mix and re-use, i.e. we fully support external modelling efforts based on the OGGM workflow.